Short Sealand: Operational history

 A second Sealand exists at the Air Museum in Belgrade, which is claimed to have been registered originally as G-AKLF.
-This registration was not, however, assigned to a Sealand; this aircraft is also said to have borne the local registration YU-CFK, which indicates that it was in fact the aircraft with the Shorts manufacturing number SH.1567, i.e. G-AKLS.

-A third, G-AKLW (originally bought by the wealthy Egyptian client mentioned above) is under rebuild (2008) at the Ulster Folk and Transport Museum at Cultra, Holywood, Northern Ireland.
+This registration was not assigned to a Sealand; this aircraft is also said to have borne the local registration YU-CFK, which indicates that it was the aircraft with the Shorts manufacturing number SH.1567, i.e. G-AKLS.
+A third, G-AKLW (originally bought by the wealthy Egyptian client mentioned above) was being rebuilt in 2008 at the Ulster Folk and Transport Museum at Cultra, Holywood, Northern Ireland.
 Shorts retained the first prototype (G-AIVX) for company use, often using it without the wing-floats and struts to increase payload.
 Seeing several years of use, it was ultimately scrapped after its Certificate of Airworthiness expired in April 1955.